ADTuttle/2d_CSD/Readme.md

 * dt: Time step

 ### Indexing
 Throughout the code we make use of index functions.
-The 5 currently in use are:
+The 6 currently in use are:
 * c_index(x,y,comp,ion): tracks concentration variable/equation quantities.
 Also anything that varies by ion and compartment.
 E.g ion channel fluxes.
 * phi_index(x,y,comp): Tracks voltage variable/equation quantities.
 Also anything that varies in all 3 compartments.
 * al_index(x,y,comp): Tracks volume fraction variable/equation quantities.
 Also anything that varies in only intracellular spaces.
 * xy_index(x,y): Tracks xy coordinate indices when needed.
 * Ind_1(x,y,"ion",comp): Tracks all variable quantities that have equations represented in the residual/jacobian. "ion" tracks ions if we are in the concentration equations.
 E.g 1,2,...,Ni-1 will be concentration equations. "ion"=Ni corresponds to voltage equations.
 And "ion"=Ni+1 corresponds to volume equations.
 * Ind_nx(x,y,ion,comp,nx): Same as Ind_1 but allows variable number of x-y gridpoints.
+Needed in order to do multigrid.

 To spell out more.
 For 3 ions and 3 compartments.
 There are 14 variables (Nv=14).
 These are broken into 3 groups.